priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/configurations.md

 - **-p** option providing the port number.

 ### Multi-node configuration
-A Redis multi-node cluster requires 3 primary and 3 replica nodes in minimal configuration to work properly.
+A Redis multi-node cluster requires 3 primary and 3 replica nodes in a minimal configuration to work properly.

 We can use 6 different ports of the same host as follows:
 ```console